armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 Generally, you want to configure a `setWeight` step and have a `pause` step follow it although this is not necessarily required.

-One scenario where this pairing sequence might not be used would be the following:
+Some scenarios where this pairing sequence might not be used would be the following:

 - You can start the sequence of steps with a `pause` that has no corresponding weight.
-That behaves as though the weight is `0` since it is as the start of the deployment.
-This results in the pause step happening before any of the app is deployed.
+This behaves as though the weight is `0` since it is as the start of the deployment.
+This causes the deployment to pause at the start before any of the app is deployed.
+- You want to have two `pause` steps in a row, such as a `pause` for a set amount of time followed by a `pause` for a manual judgment.

 You can add as many steps as you need but do not need to add a final step that deploys the app to 100% of the cluster.
 Borealis automatically does that after completing the final step you define.